shortcord/nix-workspace/README.md

 - Violet is kinda a shit-show, one day I'll either rebuild it and separate out the services into their own containers/VMs or I guess cry (Most likely cry).

-- Violet's network config is odd.
-There are two WANs, `eno1` is the default gateway while `enp68s0`'s metric makes it a second one.
-The reason behind this is

-    A) Automatic failover of primary internet

-    B) Torrenting

-    `enp68s0` is connected to my T-Mobile home internet gateway and sits behind a CNAT so have fun finding me.

-    Sadly the primary internet doesn't support IPv6, so it's disabled on both interfaces, mainly so I don't have to fuck with route weights.

-- Violet has the UPS monitoring on it, uh don't forget that, it will just power off if that cable is missing.
+- ~~Violet has the UPS monitoring on it, uh don't forget that, it will just power off if that cable is missing.~~ Disabled until I move the rack, again.

-- NS2's headscale instance is kind of a mess right now, using stable's config generation with unstable's package means duplicated settings and stuff.
-Currently it "works" but is really finicky, I should really just pull that out into it's own flake that does everything correctly.
+- ~~NS2's headscale instance is kind of a mess right now, using stable's config generation with unstable's package means duplicated settings and stuff.
+Currently it "works" but is really finicky, I should really just pull that out into it's own flake that does everything correctly.~~ Should be fine now with 24.11 (fingers crossed).

 ## TODOs

 [ ] Fix ACME on all hosts, make them use PDNS API.

-[ ] Fix the damned systemd-networkd-wait-online.service, god damn systemd.
+[x] Fix the damned systemd-networkd-wait-online.service, god damn systemd.

 [ ] At some point install a GPU in violet, or build up another computer to host Jellyfin and ollama.